can3p/can3p.github.io/_posts/2018-06-01-client-writeup-logic.md

 This conditional is not that elegant by itself, but the general pattern proved to be very useful and I used it in many different places.

-Once I got an even in Livejournal view of it the publish function itself becomes really simple:
+Once I got an event in Livejournal view of it the publish function itself becomes really simple:

 ```common_lisp